Glenn Gordon Caron, who served as showrunner for Season 3, is said to be in talks to return for a fourth season.

 "I took a job and, because I did not want to be harassed, I was fired," she concluded.

 After Dushku spoke out, neither the actor nor showrunner nor network responded again or released any new information.
 So, the question remains: Will Weatherly keep his lucrative lead actor job on Bull after this scandal?

-The women’s activist group, Ultraviolet, called for his firing.
-“CBS must immediately move to fire Michael Weatherly and send a clear example that sexual harassment and abuse will not be tolerated by anyone at the network – including both CEO’s and star actors’ alike,” said Shaunna Thomas, the co-founder and executive director of Ultraviolet.
+The women's activist group, Ultraviolet, called for his firing at the time.
+"CBS must immediately move to fire Michael Weatherly and send a clear example that sexual harassment and abuse will not be tolerated by anyone at the network – including both CEO's and star actors' alike," said Shaunna Thomas, the co-founder and executive director of Ultraviolet.